Pnski/anno-modding-translator/README.md

 Anno 1800 is a trademark of Ubisoft Entertainment in the US and/or other countries.
 Anno is a trademark of Ubisoft GmbH in the US and/or other countries.

 ## Feature Overview

 - [Autotranslate: Modinfo](#autotranslate-modinfo)
-  - test
+  - Translates the 4 multilang-categorys of modinfo into the corresponding language, if filled
 - [Autotranslate: Single File](#autotranslate-single-file)
+  - Translates the current File into the filename language
 - [Autotranslate: from This](#autotranslate-from-this)
-- Commands
-  -
+  - Translates from the current File into the anno-aviable languages

 ---

 ## Limits